bspilker492/hello-world/README.md

 First repository in github for demo purposes.
 This is the 1st file in github I created.
 It was created around 17:30 on 3/31/2017.
 Here are some changes that I have made.  they bettere get merged in!!!!!!!!!!!!!!!!!!!
+Now Im making more changes.
+It's 8:38 P.M.
+Good luck to me.

+This is the last test of github i will make this evening.